Click here for the John Martin Family home page.

 Elza's letter names Edward Martin as John's father, and that name also appears in Charles M. Walker's History of Athens County, identifying him as one of the earliest inhabitants of Alexander Township.
 However, we have not found the name Edward Martin on any property deeds filed either in Athens County or in Washington County (from which Athens Co. was formed), nor does he show up in any censuses of Athens County, and I don't believe any such person is shown in the 1790 census of Pennsylvania (where John was born in 1789*).
 The census does show one man in Washington County, PA, whose name might be interpreted as Edward Martin, but I don't accept that interpretation.
 I also reject the idea that a certain Edward Martin known to have lived in Hampshire County, [West] Virginia, could have been John's father.
 For those who care, I have laid out my reasons below for rejecting these two possible fathers for John.

-It seems clear to me that the name Edward is simply a misinterpretation — that John's father was commonly known as "Ed," and his friends and even some family members simply assumed that the name was short for Edward Listings of adult males in Washington County, Ohio, compiled in 1800 and 1803, show the names Edmund and Edmond Martin, respectively, and it is likely that one of these is the correct name of John's father.
+It seems clear to me that the name Edward is simply a misinterpretation — that John's father was commonly known as “Ed” or “Eddie,” and his friends and even some family members simply assumed that the name was short for Edward Listings of adult males in Washington County, Ohio, compiled in 1800 and 1803, show the names Edmund and Edmond Martin, respectively, and it is likely that one of these is the correct name of John's father.
 In both cases, the individual named resided in Middletown Township, which was in the part of Washington County that later became Athens County.
+Moreover, Edmund Martin appears on a list of voters for an election in Alexander Township in October 1805.

 Edmond Martin also is listed in the 1790 Federal Census in Union Township, Fayette County, Pennsylvania.
 His household in that census included three females (ages not stated), two men more than 16 years old, and one male child less than 16 (who could be John).
 Edmond or Edmund Martin is further documented in tax lists for Union Township, Fayette County, in 1786, '87, and '88.
 Tax lists are lacking for most of the 1790s, but Edmond does not appear in the county's Direct Tax Files for 1798, suggesting that he already had emigrated to Ohio by that time.